Setting up Canvas with Learning.com

 Assigning Learning.com Curriculum in Canvas

-Now that you have configured the Apps, you are ready to assign Learning.com content to your students.
+Now that you have configured the Library App, you are ready to assign Learning.com content to your students.

 There are two approaches to assigning items to a class: using modules or making individual assignments with the Learning.com Library App.